alvareztech/web/README.md

 This site was built with [Next.js](https://nextjs.org/), a React framework.

+- Open source
+- No tracking (cookieless), no ads, always free.
+- [Giscus](https://giscus.app/) for comments and discussions.

-> This site is still under development but is updated frequently to add new content and improvements.
+> This site is still under active development.